OSUMed/React-Quiz-App-with-Microservice/README.md

 In server folder:
   server.js

-Most of the code is in quiz.js
+Most of my code is in quiz.js